Azure-Samples/iot-edge-deployment-engine/README.md

 One option for running reconciliation to the IoT Edge devices based on a set of manifest files, is to add this as part of the CI/CD flow.
 Please see [Azure DevOps Pipelines: setting up a pipeline with IoTEdgeDeployment Engine to trigger deployments](docs/azdevops.md) for a walkthrough.

+## A few notes on performance

+The performance of the engine while running and applying deployments has been evaluated.
+You can find some of our findings and recommendations [here](docs/iothubperf.md).

 [def]: http://localhost:7071/api/swagger/ui
 [def2]: /.github/workflows/CD_Infra.yml